Glossary

 That landscape has fundamentally changed.
 Today, every major Agentic CDP includes AI-powered identity resolution as a built-in feature — both deterministic and probabilistic matching, with machine learning that continuously improves accuracy as new data arrives.
 The accuracy gap between standalone identity vendors and built-in CDP identity resolution has narrowed dramatically.

 For most organizations, a separate identity resolution vendor is no longer necessary.
-Modern Agentic CDPs embed identity resolution into the same platform that handles segmentation, AI decisioning, and activation — meaning unified profiles are immediately actionable without copying data to a separate system.
+Modern Agentic CDPs embed identity resolution into the same platform that handles segmentation, AI decisioning, and data activation — meaning unified profiles are immediately actionable without copying data to a separate system.

 Identity Without Activation Is Incomplete